nmlt/TeeBenchWeb/Readme.md

 export TEEBENCHWEB_RUN_DIR="<path to TeeBench>"; ./run.sh
 ```

+==FIRST RUN==: On the first run, first upload an operator (that compiles successfully) to compile TeeBench.
+Otherwise Profiling will crash the application.
+Afterwards, even after restarting TBW, the `bin` directory should already exist and always be filled with functioning executables.

 Or, first build the web app while in the `frontend` directory with `trunk build`.
 Then change to the `backend` directory and run the axum server: `cargo run` (This part needs the environment variable `TEEBENCHWEB_RUN_DIR` set to the directory of TeeBench, as explained above).

 Running the axum server from the workspace does not work, as the path to the `dist` directory that trunk created is then wrong.
 Just switch to the `backend` directory or use the `run.sh` script.